 Count Regression Tool

-Use the Count Regression tool to create a regression model that relates a non-negative integer value (0, 1, 2, 3, etc.) field of interest (a target variable) to one or more fields that are expected to have an influence on the target variable, and are often called predictor variables.
+Use Count Regression to create a regression model that relates a non-negative integer value (0, 1, 2, 3, etc.) field of interest (a target variable) to one or more fields that are expected to have an influence on the target variable, and are often called predictor variables.

 Examples of common use cases are the number of visits a customer makes to a particular restaurant in a given month or the number of phone numbers associated with a particular mobile telephone account.
 In these use cases, the use of a linear model results in biased estimates.
-The two most well known count regression models are Poisson* and negative binomial models**.
+The 2 most well-known count regression models are Poisson* and negative binomial models**.
 Given a set of predictor variables, a count data regression model allows a user to obtain estimates of the expected number of events (for example, store visits) for an observation unit (for example, a customer) given a set of predictor fields.

 The Poisson regression model makes a strong assumption about the relationship between the mean and variance of the target field (specifically that they equal one another).
 To account for this, the quasi-Poisson model has been developed.
 The Quasi-Poisson model allows for a variance that is different from the mean, but at the expense of not having defined information criteria measures (such as AIC), so a quasi-Poisson model cannot be used as the start for stepwise variable selection.
 The negative binomial regression model does have well-defined information criteria and allows for a difference in the mean and variance for the underlying distribution, so it's typically preferred.
 It should be noted that a Poisson regression model estimated using data where the mean and variance differ from one another provides unbiased estimates of the mean and the corresponding model coefficients, but the tests of statistical significance are biased.